michaelsayala/splunk-boss-soc/investigating-ransomeware/README.md

 **Sourcetypes:**
 - stream:dns

-- Initial search query for the specific ip address "192.168.250.100"
+- To initiate a search query for the specific IP address "192.168.250.100", you can use the following search query:
 ![image27](https github.com/michaelsayala/splunk-boss-soc/assets/110712766/55b7f5f1-4b3b-4258-bf29-2bf43b2f1d5a)

-- To find out the cerber ransomeware attempt to direct re-use the url filter we whitelist before
+- To find out if there was a Cerber ransomware attempt to directly reuse the URL filter that was whitelisted before, you can use the following search query:

 ```
    index=botsv1 sourcetype=stream:DNS src=192.168.250.100 record_type=A NOT (query{}=*.microsoft.com OR query{}=*.waynecorpinc.local OR query{}=*.bing.com OR query{}=isatap OR query{}=wpad OR query{}=*.windows.com OR query{}=*.msftncsi.com)